MCTD (Mixed Connective Tissue Disease) = Mixed (Compound) connective tissue disease (ICD-10 M 35.1)

 MCTD and diet

 The disease progresses individually differently.
 Diet is not shown to affect the course.
 Most people with regular diets do not need special dietary measures.
 However, some have ailments as well Myositis and should follow the advice described there.
-Others with MCTD have symptoms Systemic sclerosis - or SLE- similar ailments that indicate similar measures.
+Others with MCTD have symptoms Systemic sclerosis - or SLE- similar ailments that require similar measures.

 Investigation, Referral to specialist and Journal writing